 Understanding the Variables

 In the course of a County career, there are many factors and events that can impact an individual’s retirement benefits.
-These include circumstances such as leaving and returning to service, prior or future employment with a reciprocal retirement system, transferring retirement plans, prior or future service as a safety member, and prior County and/or other government service, among others.
+These include circumstances such as leaving and returning to service, prior or future employment with a reciprocal retirement system, and prior or future service as a safety member, among others.

-Let’s explore how these factors can affect your Plan D benefits.
+Let’s explore how these factors can affect your Plan G benefits.

 The Importance of Service Credit